 General Equivalency Diploma (GED) Admissions

 Individuals who are not high school graduates but who have submitted evidence of a high school equivalency diploma from the Texas Education Agency (or equivalent agency in other states) may be eligible for admission to Texas Tech University when they have submitted all of the following items to the Office of Undergraduate Admissions:

-• Application for Admission;
+• Current Application Fee;

 • Scores on the ACT or the SAT (scores cannot be more than five years old); and

 These applicants must meet one of the following admission requirements:

 • Satisfy ACT's College Readiness Benchmarks on the ACT assessment; or